Click on the tabs for more information

 Day 1: Departure

-Today we embark on our Journey to the lands of ancient treasures and Christian history with an overnight flight to Israel.
+Today we embark on our Journey to the Holy Land.
 Prepare yourself for a life-changing experience.
-Get some rest on the flight…Tomorrow you will be walking where the apostles walked!
+Get some rest on the flight…tomorrow you will be walking where Jesus walked!

 Day 2: Arrive Israel

 We arrive in Israel and travel northward to our hotel for one night in the coastal area near Tel Aviv.
 We will meet our Israeli guide, enjoy our included dinner, and retire to our rooms in preparation for an early departure in the morning.

 After breakfast, we travel by private motor coach along the coast of the Mediterranean Sea to Caesarea, where Gentiles first heard the Good News from Peter and were baptized.
 We’ll see a Roman Amphitheatre, hippodrome, and other remains of this famous port city, as well as a film on history and an aqueduct before we journey through the Mt.
 Carmel range, where Elijah challenged King Ahab and the prophets of Baal.
 Next, we travel through the Jezreel Valley to Megiddo, the Armageddon Battlefield, where archaeologists have unearthed twenty levels of civilization.
 We drive through the area of Cana and Nazareth, the boyhood home of Jesus, where we visit the Nazareth Village, a wonderful recreation of Biblical times with costumed guides.
 We will have dinner and overnight lodging for the next two nights in the Tiberias area on the Sea of Galilee.

 Day 4: Dan, Caesarea Philippi, Capernaum, Magdala, Sea of Galilee Boat Ride